ashakeri92/dsc-phase-1-project-v2-3/README.md

 2) The film's genre should be action, adventure, and animation.
 Having aspects of several genres will help the film attract a larger audience.

-3) The film should be a family type of movie.
+3) The film should be a family type of movie, with specifically a PG-13 rating.
 Genres that contain aspects of action, adventure, and animation  are also geard more towards the family demographic, and like point #2 if the film is geared strictly for an older audience it will have a smaller target audience.
 Our goal is for Microsoft's first movie to to have a broad target audience.

 ## For More Information